The ultimate travel guide to Townsville

 Mungalla Station:

 Tours are available, with a minimum of 10 people per tour.
-Prices start at $70 per person for a full-day guided tour.
-To find out more and to book, visit the website here.
+Prices start at $99 per adult for a 3-hour guided day tour (child under 18 $80)

 Botanic Gardens: